People Pleasing vs. God’s Approval: Why Boundaries Matter

 The kind that know how desperately we need Him.
 The kind that know we can’t be healthy, healed, or whole on our own.
 That real strength isn’t about hiding our need—it’s about bringing it fully to Him.

 If I’m honest, I still have moments where I forget to thank Him after He answers a prayer.
 I still wrestle with pride, insecurity, and the ache of old wounds.
-I’ve been stepped on, overlooked, and dismissed by others chasing status or survival—just as I once did, trying to escape the feeling of not being “enough.”
+I’ve been stepped on, overlooked, and dismissed by others chasing status or money—just as I once did, trying to escape the feeling of not being “enough.”

 But now?
 I see the beauty in being poor.